 Just like you can’t offer training without communication (how else would they know about training?), you also can’t provide communication and expect everyone to adjust to changes without training.

-So, training plays an important role in change management.
+Therefore, training plays an important role in change management.

 The Role of Training in Change Management for Technology